edibotopic/mix-sim/readme.md

 In my most recent tests (browsers: Firefox, Chrome; computers: Lenovo Thinkpad, Lenovo P11 Plus) the frame-rate averaged 60-80 FPS with no noticeable dips.
 It would be good to have an option for the user to adjust the number of particles in the scene to suit their device.

+The simulation was created using Babylon.js version 5.4.
+Newer versions have since been released with improved performance and physics capabilities.

 ### Screen Orientation

 The app should probably be locked to landscape orientation on mobile devices and does not transition well between orientations, usually requiring a refresh.

 ## Plans

-- More detailed modelling (e.g., better motor, steel textures)
-- Kill stray particles
-- Add clickable/expandable annotations for different elements
-- Establish some link with physical model (i.e., QR code) in laboratory
-- Add more interactive elements (e.g., adjust particle numbers)
-- Create other simulation "spokes" and link together in hub
-- Refactor code for style consistency and less redundancy
-- Add Loading screen (or fade in)
-- Add license
-- Add links to readme
+The project is archived as of 15-12-2023 and will not be developed further.